-The sensitivity of the interest rate risk in the banking book to changes in interest rates is set out in section 8.2(iii) of this report.
+The sensitivity of the interest rate risk in the banking book to changes in interest rates is set out in section 8.2(c) of this report.

-Following the adoption of IFRS 9 Financial Instruments: Recognition and Measurement with effect from 1st January 2012, the Group's investment debt securities are measured at amortised cost.
+The Group's investment debt securities are measured at amortised cost.
 However, the Group nevertheless monitors the impact of changes in credit spreads on the fair value of the debt securities.